When the Heath Is in Bloom

 When the Heath Is in Bloom (Wenn die Heide blüht) is a 1960 West German drama film directed by Hans Deppe and starring Joachim Hansen, Walter Richter, and Peter Carsten.
+It is loosely based on stories by Hermann Löns.

 The film's art direction was by Willi Herrmann.
 It was shot at the Bendestorf Studios near Hamburg and on location on Lüneburg Heath.